dr-guangtou/daily_astroph/astroph-1905.md

 * [The fundamental metallicity relation emerges from the local anti-correlation between star formation rate and gas-phase metallicity existing in disk galaxies](https://arxiv.org/abs/1905.05826)
   * FMR is thought to be fundamental because it naturally arises from the stochastic feeding of star-formation from external metal-poor gas accretion, a process extremely elusive to observe but essential according the cosmological simulations of galaxy formation
-  *  we show how the FMR emerges from the local anti-correlation between SFR surface density and Zg recently observed to exist in disk galaxies.
+  * We show how the FMR emerges from the local anti-correlation between SFR surface density and Zg recently observed to exist in disk galaxies.
   * 全局FMR可以从local的关系中得到
   * The correspondence between local and global laws is not specific of the FMR, so that a number of local relations should exist associated with known global relations.